Stefan-Endres/shgo/docs/README.md

         searching in infeasible points).
     * maxtime : float
         Maximum processing runtime allowed
-    * maxhgrd : int
+    * minhgrd : int
-        Maximum homology group rank differential.
+        Minimum  homology group rank differential.
 The homology group of the objective function is calculated (approximately) during every iteration.
 The rank of this group has a one-to-one correspondence with the number of locally convex subdomains in the objective